IAmSuyogJadhav/db-setup/README.md

                total number of nodes, default 3
    -p PORT, --port PORT
-               port number to use, default 55781
+               port number to use, default 55781 --hosts-list HOSTS_LIST
+  				A file containing a list of hosts to choose from, one per line.
+If not provided, a random list of hosts will be used.

 ```
 These are some parameters set inside the `scripts/start_elasticsearch.py` that may be modified as wished: